 - Publish your project for everyone on Mixer to see and use

-When a Game Client connects to the Interactive Service, the game client provides your project's ID.
-The service reads this ID and sets up an interactive session with the saved settings and controls created in the studio.
+When a Game Client connects to the Interactive Service, it provides your project's ID to the service.
+The service reads this ID and sets up an interactive session with the saved settings and controls created in the Studio.

 Participants are viewers of a live stream.
 They are Mixer users watching a broadcast in a broadcaster's channel.
-When they join the channel they are connected to the interactive session.
-They are provided with a set of on-screen controls that they can use to affect the broadcast.
-A Game Client can react to game scenarios and interactive input to change the controls displayed to participants.
+When they join the channel, they are connected to the interactive session.
+They are provided with the controls within the Project, that they can use to affect the broadcast.
+A Game Client can react to events and interactive input to change the controls that are displayed to participants.

 Interactive Experience Structure

-An Interactive experience contains a hierarchical structure of various elements that interact with and affect the experience.
+An Interactive experience contains hierarchical structure of various elements.

 These elements are:

 The Game Client can add or remove controls from a scene.
 It controls which scenes (and controls) are shown to which participants throughout the session.
 Scenes are used to group controls together in a coherent fashion that is meaningful to the experience.

-For example, in an adventure game, you might have a "Battle" scene which is displayed when a broadcaster is in battle and a "Field" scene which is displayed when they are walking around in the game world.
+For example, in an adventure game, you might have a "Battle" scene displayed when a broadcaster's game character is in battle; a "Field" scene displayed when the character is walking around in the game world.

-Groups are a way to group individual participants together.
-Participants within a group all see the same Scene and can contribute input to the controls on that scene.
-Game Clients can create and update groups at any time, including changing which scene the group is set to see.
+Individual participants can be segmented into groups.
+Participants within a group all see the same Scene and contribute input to the controls that are part of that scene.
+Game Clients can create and update groups any time, including changing the scene that the group is set to see.
 A participant can only be a member of one group at any time.

-A Control is an interactive component within a scene.
-Participants can individually interact with the control, usually with their keyboard, mouse or controller.
-Interactive currently has two types of controls, but additional types may be added in the future.
-These two controls are Buttons and Joysticks.
+A control is an interactive element in a user interface within a scene.
+Participants can interact with the control using touch, keyboard, mouse, or controller.
+There are currently two types of controls - Buttons and Joysticks.
+Additional control types may be added in the future.

-- `mousedown` - Emitted when a button is pressed by a participant.
+mousedownevent is sent when a button is pressed by a participant

-- `mouseup` - Emitted when a button is released by a participant.
+mouseupevent is sent when a button is released by a participant